KilluaSulay/KilluaSulay/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning angular
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me via email fercheska20@gmail.com

 <!---
 KilluaSulay/KilluaSulay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.